Accurate Machine Learning Predictions of Coercivity in High-Performance Permanent Magnets: Machine Learning

-Typically, these regression \gls{ml} algorithms use the mean squared loss (MSE) internally to measure the quality of each model against the experimental $H_c$.
-In \gls{ml} training with cross-validation, the training dataset is further divided into two parts - the train and the validation datasets.
+We use the \texttt{scikit-learn} library for the Python programming language for predictive data analysis \cite{pedregosa2011scikit}.
+The dataset (both experimental and theoretical) is split into a 70\,:\,30 train-to-test data set ratio for the model training.
+Performance does not change drastically by modifying the split ratio to 80\,:\,20.
+The classical linear \gls{ml} models used are: \begin{enumerate} \item Linear regresssion; \item Lasso regularization; \item Ridge regularization. \end{enumerate} The non-linear classical \gls{ml} models used are: \begin{enumerate} \item Decision tree (DT) regression; \item Random forest (RF) regression; \item Gradient boost (GB) regression; \item XGBoost (XGB) regression. \end{enumerate} In \gls{ml} training with cross-validation, the training dataset is further divided into two parts - the training and the validation datasets.
 Most \gls{ml} models have arbitrary hyperparameters, which are not modified directly during training.
-The validation dataset allows a meta-training of the \gls{ml} models by random or grid search on the training data and evaluation on the validation set without contaminating the testing set by predicting \gls{ml} hyperparameter choice on test set evaluation.
-The most coming cross-validation method is k-fold validation, in which the dataset is randomly split into $k-fold$ among which one data set is chosen as validation dataset.
+The validation dataset allows a meta-training of the \gls{ml} models by random or grid search on the training data and evaluation on the validation set without contaminating the testing set by predicting an \gls{ml} hyperparameter choice for test set evaluation.
+The most relevant cross-validation method is k-fold validation.
+The dataset is randomly split into k disjoint subsets, then one set is chosen as the validation dataset, while the others are chosen as training datasets.